Boleslav Likhterman: Medical career

 In 1948 upon the recommendation of the USSR Academy of Medical Sciences, Boleslav Likhterman was conferred the degree of the Doctor of Medical Sciences for his academic publications to date without a formal defense of a dissertation.
 He was granted the academic rank of the Professor in Nervous Diseases.

-In 1952 for his outstanding service in the field of medical science, Likhterman was awarded the Order of the Red Banner of Labour by the Presidium of the Supreme Soviet of the USSR.
+In 1952 for his outstanding service in the field of medical science, Likhterman was awarded the Order of the Red Banner of Labour by the Presidium of the Supreme Soviet.

 In 1965, Likhterman was elected an honorary member of the All-Union Society of Physiotherapists and Balneologists.

 Death and legacy

 In 1966, Likhterman became ill with leukemia, dying of the disease on 20 January 1967 at Yalta.

 Likhterman's remains were interred at the Yalta City Cemetery.

 Works

 Likhterman was the author of 4 monographs on medical topics: